Date of Degree

 Copyright 2011 Jeffrey Hawley

 Hawley, Jeffrey Allan.
-"Software architecture of the non-rigid image registration evaluation project." thesis, University of Iowa, 2011.
+"Software architecture of the non-rigid image registration evaluation project."
+Master's thesis, University of Iowa, 2011.